tc39/notes/meetings/2018-09/sept-26.md

 BM: Modifiers could have different placements if they modify different things.
 Treating this as modifying the operand to export is problematic.

-DW: The never gotten any request to change the export ordering.
+DRR: The never gotten any request to change the export ordering.
 In some sense the ordering could be immaterial, but the be some clarifying semantics between the two options.

 TDE: There doesn't seem to be any semantic ambiguity.
 What is the problematic aspect then?